datacommonsorg/docsite/api/pandas/time_series_dataframe.md

 grand_parent: API
 ---

-# Get Time Series DataFrame
+# Retrieve time series DataFrame

 Returns a `pandas.DataFrame` with [`places`](https://datacommons.org/browser/Place)
 as index and dates as columns, where each cell is the observed statistic for